Lesson 4 The Late Bloomers

 ____ checkered house is another well-known topic of Moses' paintings.

-____ "The Old Checkered House, 1853" (1944), a large house painted in red and white squares takes up the center.
+In "The Old Checkered House, 1853" (1944), a large house painted ____ red and white squares takes up the center.

 In front of the house, various figures are engaged in different activities, with visitors arriving and leaving ____ horse carriages.